-Since I was young my dad had taught me to appreciate animals in the their wild habitat but also the love that people had for their fuzzy companions.
-I love that I can help those without a voice and can be a part of making their lives feel enriched, especially older patients who need some extra TLC.
-I am usually found in the surgery suite doing anesthesia, but I love all aspects of veterinary medicine.
+Since she was young, Lauren’s dad had taught her to appreciate animals in the their wild habitat, as well as the love that people have for their fuzzy companions.
+Lauren is grateful that as a Registered Veterinary Technician she now spends each day helping those without a voice, and can be a part of enriching their lives – especially older patients who need some extra TLC.
+She is usually found in the surgery suite doing anesthesia, but she loves all aspects of veterinary medicine.

-Outside of work I enjoy anything outdoors, especially hiking, as well as heading to a baseball or soccer game in the city.
-I practice yoga and I enjoy the arts (you’ll catch me at the museums, gallery, theatre and the ballet).
-I hope one day to travel to Thailand to volunteer with an elephant sanctuary or head to New Zealand to work with wildlife.
+Outside of work Lauren enjoys anything outdoors, especially hiking, as well as heading to a baseball or soccer game.
+She practices yoga and enjoys visiting our city’s arts venues, including museums, galleries, theatres and the ballet.
+She hopes one day to travel to Thailand to volunteer with an elephant sanctuary, or to New Zealand to work with wildlife.

 Lauren currently has one sassy feline, Linus.
 Previously he was surrounded by senior dog Indiana (also a Seneca graduate!), female cats Jasper and Winnie, hamster Gouda, and gerbils Hugo and George.